The State of Education during the Pandemic

 Being introduced to the concept of asynchronous and synchronous classes

 Each one of us has a different kind of home life.
-Some students are currently working, live with many people in the household, are in the presence of many children, are living alone, or are situated in homes that are just not conducive for learning.
-There’s also the case of people living in rural areas or who have fluctuating internet speeds.
-Nevertheless, everyone’s opportunities and resources in this current setup are not the same.
+Some students are currently working, live with many people in the household, are in the presence of many children, are living alone, or are situated in homes that are not conducive to learning.
+There’s also the case of people living in rural areas or with fluctuating internet speeds.
+Nevertheless, everyone’s opportunities and resources in this current setup are different.

-This is why educational institutions stick to a combination of having asynchronous and synchronous classes.
-Asynchronous classes allow students to complete their tasks at their own pace since they can access learning materials at whatever time is convenient for them.
+This is why educational institutions stick to a combination of asynchronous and synchronous classes.
+Asynchronous classes allow students to complete their tasks at their own pace since they can access learning materials at any time convenient.
 On the other hand, students in synchronous classes must attend live sessions in which their lecturers present a topic followed by a discussion forum.
-Both have their advantages and disadvantages, depending on how quickly kids learn and how strong an internet connection they need to engage and do effectively.
+Both have advantages and disadvantages, depending on how quickly kids learn and how strong an internet connection they need to engage and do effectively.

 Organizing pre-recorded educational and learning sessions.

-Eventually, when travel restrictions had eased, people could go outside as long as they followed proper health protocols.
+Eventually, when travel restrictions had eased, people could go outside if they followed proper health protocols.
 This has led institutions to organize webinars and create video learning materials for their students.
 Working with companies and studios that specialize in setting up and running virtual events helped streamline the production process of learning content.
-They also used their expertise in hosting and conducting educational webinars and other school events when need be.
+They also used their expertise to host and conduct educational webinars and other school events when needed.

-In the absence of these studios, however, both the institution and students themselves have a hand at organizing said events.
+In the absence of these studios, however, the institution and students have a hand in organizing said events.
 It is a constant learning process in figuring out how to tailor an online program that is both engaging and educational.

-Our current predicament has given rise to a slew of new online learning hubs and platforms.
+Our current predicament has created many new online learning hubs and platforms.
 Some of these include YouTube and Khan Academy.
 It’s possible that switching to this new structure won’t be a one-time thing.
-It has the potential to become a long-term fixture, fully incorporated into the educational system.
+It can potentially become a long-term fixture, fully incorporated into the educational system.